 The crucial difference between the Galleries First and the Concorde Room is that the Concorde Room can ONLY be accessed if you’re flying First Class or holding a Concorde Room card.
 This means that the Concorde Room is the best and most exclusive lounge at London Heathrow Terminal 5.

 The First Class Lounge is better described as the ‘Gold’ lounge.
-It can be accessed by Gold tier executive club members and the equivalent frequent flyer high tier members of other Oneworld alliance partners like American Airlines OneWorld Emerald.
+Gold tier executive club members and the equivalent frequent flyer high tier members of other Oneworld alliance partners like American Airlines OneWorld Emerald can access it.
 It is, therefore, not as exclusive as you don’t have to be flying in First to access this lounge.
 You just have to fly about enough to generate a high-tier status.

-The Concorde lounge does offer better wines and meals served at a table.
+The Concorde Lounge does offer better wines and meals served at a table.
 If you prefer a buffet-style dining experience, you will prefer Galleries First.
-The Concorde room also has great cabanas, which are good for a shower, and a snooze.
-The Galleries First lounge does not.
-In reality, this may not be much of a bonus of the Concorde room as these cabanas are often all taken, and they can be slightly claustrophobic.
+The Concorde room also has great cabanas, which are good for a shower and a snooze.
+The Galleries First Lounge does not.
+In reality, this may not be much of a bonus for the Concorde room as these cabanas are often taken and can be slightly claustrophobic.

 The British Airways Galleries First Lounge in Heathrow Terminal 5 is spacious with loads of buffet food on display: a fresh soup bar, hot and cold entrees, lots of snacks, full coffee stations with all sorts of cappuccino and lattes, and a big selection of wines, beers and spirits or liqueur.